wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

     <process_priority>19</process_priority>
   </syscheck>

 Setting ``process_priority`` value lower than the default, will give syscheck higher priority, more CPU resources and make it run faster.
-In the example below the priority value for syscheck process is set to minimum:
+In the example below the nice value for syscheck process is set to minimum:

 .. code-block:: xml